Meet the Squad

 How do educators help?

-Educators can be food safety specialists who travel within the community to teach about health and safety.
+State, local and federal agencies have full time Educators, such as food safety specialists who travel within the community to teach about health and safety.
 They may also distribute information online, through printed materials and signage, or in marketing campaigns about specific food safety issues.
 Teachers in schools, colleges and universities are also Educators.
 They train students, farmers, processors, and food service workers in the science and strategy of food safety.

 How do public funds impact education?